fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9b.md

 **Note that** by clicking the <i>Quick fix...</i> button VSCode offers you a possibility to fix the issue automatically.
 Keep your eyes open all the time for these helpers/quick fixes the editor offers you; listening to your editor usually only makes your code better and easier to read and automatic fixes for issues can be a major time saver.

-Now we run into the another problem, complain in the newly created import.
+Now we run into another problem, complaining about the newly created import.
 Once again the editor is our biggest friend when trying to find out what the issue is about:

 ![](../../images/9/7.png)